 Kutaisi is the gateway to Svaneti, Racha, Imereti's canyons, and the Black Sea coast.
 A rental car gives you total flexibility.
 With FSTA:

-• No deposit, no hidden fees
+• Full off-road insurance options, roof tents, camping equipment, no deposit, no hidden fees

 • Unlimited mileage on every car